 Conditional contributions have a barrier to overcome and include a right of return, and are not included as support until the contribution has become unconditional.
-At December 31, 2021 and 2020, the Council had conditional contributions of \$19,425 and \$0, respectively.
+At December 31, 2022 and 2021, the Council had conditional contributions of \$25,000 and \$19,425, respectively, which consisted of travel vouchers that are conditional until utilized.